VolkerK/jquery.mobile.extensiblelist/README.md

 </ul>
 ~~~

+Take a look at the examples or try out this [jsfiddle](http://jsfiddle.net/TJ3NH/3/)

 Upcoming Features
 -----------------
 Add an ajxa url so that chunks can be loaded dynamically.
 At the moment the whole list is loaded and parts of it are hidden.